Qrsr/Horizon/README.md

 > Coat yourself in glue and let the magic of adhesive overwhelm your presence 😇

 `Wound healing is weird.. whether you ram oversized stimpaks into your groin or embalm your whole body with bandages. just think logically about the whole thing.` how bad is the blood loss? is a bandage enough?
 Yes? no? if not? what do you need then? a clamp? a belt? ok for the thigh. what if the stomach was hit? internal bleeding, yes, no? if so, then sh!t.

+the need for a doctor or the expansion of medical skills could definitely use more logic and complexity. it is too important and essential not to expand this further. smaller wounds can be bandaged or treated in the field, fractures, dislocated joints etc. but severe wounds need hours / days to be healed and that should then be "bought" in resources. a doctor is essential, possibly special combat pets, a robot (eye-bot) that only offers medical support (like wilson only as a doctor). that would be absolutely awesome!

 basically that's enough to get started. so what if each projectile can already cause great damage (blood loss). of course you need adequate armor. which can be a hindrance depending on the technology. if that annoys you, it is better not to get hit and disappear in the shadow.
 BUT although the armor keeps the projectile away where is the kinetic energy going? in the armor, behind the armor, on the body so yes damage, health loss, blunt damage. something harder in case of high powered rifles: POWER ARMOR.